 How to Apply

-Email your CV and a personal statement detailing your research interests and career aspirations to the fellowship director of your respective area of interest.
+Application Process: Email your CV and a personal statement detailing your career aspirations and scholarly interests to the fellowship director of your respective track of interest.
 Letters of reference may be required at a later point.

 Candidates must have graduated in good standing from an ACGME-accredited emergency medicine residency program and must be board-certified or board-eligible in emergency medicine.